-Replacing the startup configuration with the running configuration device# write memory
+Replacing the startup configuration with the running configuration

 After you make configuration changes to the active system, you can save those changes by writing them to flash memory.
 When you write configuration changes to flash memory, you replace the startup configuration with the running configuration.